UK Blood Cancer Research Network

 Management groups

-Two management groups have operational oversight for both the Haemato-Oncology Research Group and Lymphoma Research Group comprising study-group Chairs and Vice Chairs, PPI and ECR representatives.
+Two management groups have operational oversight for both the Haemato-Oncology and Lymphoma Research Group.
+These comprise study group Chairs and Vice Chairs, patient advocate lead and early career researcher lead representatives.

 Related links